Muscles Worked in Barbell Rows

-- Breathe in and pull the bar towards you.
+- Inhale and pull the bar towards you.

 - With control, lower the bar back to the starting position.

 Table of Contents

 - Barbell Row Benefits

 - How Many Sets and Reps Should You Do in the Barbell Row?

 - How Much Can the Average Man and Woman Barbell Row?